 Aditya Agarwal

-I completed my MS by research from IIIT Hyderabad supervised by professors C V Jawahar and Vinay Namboodiri in the computer vision (CVIT) lab and by Prof. Madhava Krishna in the robotics (RRC) lab.
-My work spanned the areas of 3D shape completion, video understanding, implicit representations, robotic manipulation, and talking-face generation.
+I completed my Masters by research from IIIT Hyderabad in Computer Science and Engineering, advised by professors C V Jawahar and Vinay Namboodiri in the computer vision (CVIT) lab and by professors Madhava Krishna and Srinath Sridhar (Brown University) in the robotics (RRC) lab.
+I completed my Bachelors from PES University (formerly PESIT) Bangalore in Computer Science and Engineering.

 Publications